 - Either by a Husband or Wife, if the other person is the parent of the child.

 It is not uncommon for many adoptions to be done by stepparents.
 Many times, these adults have lived with and raised the children for years and see them as their own children.
-They are just looking to make their “parentage” of the child legal in the easy of the court.
+They are just looking to make their “parentage” of the child legal in the eyes of the court.
 Our office can help in all manner of adoptions.
 Please contact us today to help make your adoption a reality.

 Guardianship is a legal proceeding that is used to appoint a guardian to exercise the legal rights for a person that is unable to legally do so or for a minor child in need of a guardian.
 Individuals with disabilities may require a guardian after they turn 18 years of age to handle their affairs if they have been determined to not be able to do so on their own.
 Minor children may be appointed a guardian in order to ensure their rights and needs are met when a parent is not able to do so.
 It is common for grandparents, aunts, and uncles to be made guardians of minor children.
 Each guardianship is different as each person’s needs for a guardian are different.
 If you or a loved one has questions about guardianship, please contact our office today.
 We would be happy to walk you through all that goes into setting up a guardianship.